BCarnaval/dvmc-impurity-solver/README.md

 - <peter.rosenberg@usherbrooke.ca>
 - <antoine.de.lagrave@usherbrooke.ca>,

 if you have any question on the code.
-This complete the documentation of dVMC.
+This completes the documentation of dVMC.

 # License